-Prerequisite: One 300-level English course or permission of the Languages, Literature, and Philosophy Department Chair A study of a period, theme, genre or other topic of American Literature.
+Prerequisite: One 300-level English course or permission of the Languages, Literature, and Philosophy Department Chair

-Note: May be repeated for up to six hours credit.
+A study of a period, theme, genre or other topic of American Literature.

 EN 426 - Seminar in World Literature

-Prerequisite: One 300-level English course or permission of the Languages, Literature, and Philosophy Department Chair A study of a period, theme, genre or other topic of World Literature.
+Prerequisite: One 300-level English course or permission of the Languages, Literature, and Philosophy Department Chair

+A study of a period, theme, genre or other topic of World Literature.